 I have mentioned a few times in this series the importance of tracking disk space usage as part of your monitoring and regular system checks.
-But since disk space issues (specifically: running out of it) are some of the most common support requests I receive, I thought diving a bit deeper into a lesser-known -- but still incredibly useful -- tool that’s available to you in GreenArrow would be a great way to close out this series.
+Since disk space issues are some of the most common support requests I receive, I thought diving a bit deeper into a lesser-known but incredibly useful tool that’s available to you in GreenArrow would be a great way to close out this series.

 So knowing when you’re running low on space is often pretty obvious.

 But once you notice your free disk space is running low, it isn’t always so obvious exactly what is taking up so much space or how to get back into the safe zone.

 Concerned system administrators, I’d like to introduce you to your new favorite command-line tool:

 Here are the two invocations I’ve found the most useful so far:

 This is the most basic use of the tool and is a good starting point.
 It gives you an overview of how much disk space each category uses, and provides your first clues about where to look next in more detail.

 --details flag delivers a comprehensive list of results, breaking down each category (from the above basic command) to show how much space each directory or database table uses.

 This can be an overwhelming amount of data, so limiting the results with the